Contrasting IDW Media (IDW) and Its Competitors

-IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it contrast to its peers?
-We will compare IDW Media to related companies based on the strength of its analyst recommendations, earnings, profitability, dividends, valuation, risk and institutional ownership.
+IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it compare to its competitors?
+We will compare IDW Media to related companies based on the strength of its risk, profitability, dividends, valuation, earnings, institutional ownership and analyst recommendations.

-This is a summary of recent recommendations and price targets for IDW Media and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for IDW Media and its competitors, as provided by MarketBeat.

 |Sell Ratings